adamrt27/ANS_py/README.md

     * My implementation is very similar to this code, but is written to be more readable and fixes some of the small bugs in the original code
 * This [blog post](https://kedartatwawadi.github.io/post--ANS/) explaining ANS

-## Code
+## tANS

 The main code can be found in the [`tANS.ipynb`](https://github.com/adamrt27/tANS/blob/main/tANS.ipynb).

-I am working on creating a Python package for this code, and the functions for that package can be found in the [Functions](https://github.com/adamrt27/tANS/tree/main/Functions) folder.

-## Next Steps

-The aim of this project is to apply **tANS** to Neural Compression, similar to the work done in [this paper](https://arxiv.org/abs/2201.08830), which was for Arithmetic Coding.
-Arithmetic Coding is another Entropy Coding algorithm that achieves similar compression to ANS, but is more computationally expensive.
+This notebook contains the implementation of the tANS algorithm, as well as some examples of how to use it.
+It also contains some benchmarking with random data.

+A package version of [`tANS.ipynb`](https://github.com/adamrt27/tANS/blob/main/tANS.ipynb) can be found in [`Functions`](https://github.com/adamrt27/tANS/blob/main/Functions).

+## tANS for Neural Compression

+### Generating Traces

+Traces are generated in [`pytorch_trace.ipynb`](https://github.com/adamrt27/tANS/blob/main/pytorch_trace.ipynb).

+They are then processed using [`atalanta`](https://github.com/adamrt27/tANS/blob/main/alatanta), which was taken from the [atalanta repository](https://github.com/moshovos/Atalanta/tree/main).
+This is required for compression using the APack method.

+### APack

+As outlined in the [APack paper](https://arxiv.org/abs/2201.08830), we seperate traces into `(symbol, offset)` pairs for compression.
+This can be found in [`tANS_apack.ipynb`](https://github.com/adamrt27/tANS/blob/main/tANS_apack.ipynb).

+### 256

+As a baseline to test against, we also just use the traces as they are, using 256 symbols with 8-bit quantized models.
+This can be found in [`tANS_256.ipynb`](https://github.com/adamrt27/tANS/blob/main/tANS_256.ipynb).